Skip to content

 The Goodr OGs come in one size.
 This is both their greatest design simplification and their biggest limitation.

-If you have an average-width face (most adult men and women), the OGs fit well out of the box.
+With an average-width face (most adult men and women), the OGs fit well out of the box.
 The temples sit flat against the sides of your head, the nose bridge lands on the correct part of your nose, and the lenses provide good coverage without gaps.

-If you have a wider-than-average face, the temples press inward behind your ears.
-If you have a narrower face, the frame sits slightly loose and the nose bridge doesn't contact your nose fully.
-In either case, the grip coating can't compensate for fundamental fit mismatch.
+With a wider-than-average face, the temples press inward behind your ears.
+With a narrower face, the frame sits slightly loose and the nose bridge doesn't fully contact the nose.
+In either case, the grip coating can't compensate for a fundamental fit mismatch, and there are no adjustable nose pads, no bendable temples, no sizing options.

 Comfort Over Distance

 The fixed nose bridge distributes weight evenly across the contact area.
 No hot spots, no pressure points, no red marks after removal.
-This is a genuine advantage of fixed-bridge designs — they can't be adjusted wrong.
+This is a genuine advantage of fixed-bridge designs: they can't be adjusted wrong.

 Hat Compatibility